 These items probably wont be available in stores, but they are very simple to make at home.

 Try using the juice from fruit you've just cut up or by purchasing 100% no sugar added juice and adding it to ice cube trays to use later.
 You can always mix the fresh juice right in too.

 Eat more fruits and vegetables!
 Fruits and vegetables are high in water content, so they can help to keep you hydrated while providing essential vitamins and minerals.
 The vitamins and minerals found in fruits and veggies are often in the form of electrolytes which help the body regulate and retain water.
 This is why eating a balanced diet of fruits and veggies is so vital for nutrition.
 They check so many beneficial boxes all at once.

 Dairy products are another food group with surprising hydrating effects on the body.
 The secret ingredient found in some dairy products is a protein called albumin which is vital in body fluid regulation.
 But be cautious; consuming dairy can be a slippery slope.
 Stick to low-fat options and watch out for high-fat, cholesterol, or sodium options.
 Some safe picks include low-fat plain yogurt, cottage cheese, or 2% milk.
 The best part is that these dairy picks are also on the electrolyte-rich food list too!

 Hydrating your body is essential for many aspects of physical health and overall wellness.
 It's worth taking the time to know what you're consuming to ensure you're giving your body what it really needs and avoiding the things that may negatively impact your hydration.

-It's best to emphasize hydration early and often by consuming healthy beverage options such as electrolyte powder, iced tea, herbal teas, fruit juices, and eating plenty of fruits and veggies.
+It's best to emphasize hydration early and often by consuming refreshing hydrating drinks.
+Some great options include electrolyte powder, iced tea, herbal teas, and fruit juices, or eating plenty of fruits and veggies.